hansifer/tab-copy/website/docs/development.md

 ## The effort

-We're passionate about developing software and providing folks with tools that truly make a difference in their daily productivity.
-Every detail matters, and we put significant thought into each design and development decision we make.
+We're passionate about developing software and creating tools that make a difference in people's daily productivity.
+We believe that details matter and put a lot of thought into every design and development decision.

-While we love this work, we do it for free in our spare time, and achieving all this goodness with limited resources has its challenges.
-Developing and maintaining public software at this scale requires a tremendous amount of time and effort because:
+We love this work.
+So much so that we do it for free in our spare time.
+But achieving all this goodness with limited resources is challenging because the development and maintenance of software at this scale requires significant time and effort.
+Some of the reasons why are:

-- Writing robust and resilient code demands thoughtful design decisions and thorough testing.
-Tab Copy consists of around **8,000 lines of code**, which gives you some idea of the scope of this effort.
+- Creating reliable and user-friendly applications demands careful design decisions and thorough testing.
+Tab Copy consists of around **10,000 lines of code**, which gives you some idea of the scope of the effort.

 - Keeping up with evolving web platform and browser standards requires ongoing maintenance.
 Things change, break, and new edge cases emerge.
-Constant adjustments are part of developing web software.
+Constant adjustments are part of developing software for the web.

-- With nearly **100,000 users** worldwide, there are always questions, bugs to fix, and feature requests.
-Satisfying these requests and providing meaningful, timely responses consumes substantial bandwidth.
+- With nearly **100,000 users** worldwide using Tab Copy in many different ways, there are always questions, bugs to fix, and feature requests.
+Addressing the concerns of our user community promptly and meaningfully takes up a lot of time.

 ## How you can help

 ### Donate

-We'd be grateful if you'd consider supporting our efforts [with a donation](/donate) to help us keep improving and maintaining this project.
-Every donation makes a big difference.
+We'd be grateful if you'd consider supporting our efforts [with a donation](/donate).
+Every donation makes a big difference in our ability to keep improving and maintaining this project.

 ### Rate

-[Rating Tab Copy](https://chromewebstore.google.com/detail/tab-copy/micdllihgoppmejpecmkilggmaagfdmb/reviews) is a free and quick way to provide valuable feedback and motivation.
+[Rating Tab Copy](https://chromewebstore.google.com/detail/tab-copy/micdllihgoppmejpecmkilggmaagfdmb/reviews) is a great way to motivate us and only takes a few seconds.

 ### Contribute